-- There are no emerging dry season trends as Sonoma Valley is prohibited from discharging to Schell Slough during the dry season. - Wet season trends analyzed (data not shown) and there are no emerging trends. - There are only 12 out of 48 months in which they discharged to Schell Slough.
+- ♦ There are no emerging dry season trends as Sonoma Valley is prohibited from discharging to Schell Slough during the dry season.
+There is one exception in May 2017, where discharge was for 3 days due to the relatively wet month.
+Sonoma Valley is only allowed to discharge if flows entering the plant exceed 6 mgd and storage is 50 % or more full. - Wet season trends analyzed (data not shown) and there are no emerging trends. - There are only 17 out of 60 months in which they discharged to Schell Slough.
 The water was all recycled during the other months. - Both nitrogen and phosphorus loads increase with flow during wet weather events. - NOx is the majority of the nitrogen species discharged as would be expected since this plant fully nitrifies.
-The highest average monthly effluent ammonia concentration was 0.6 mg N/L. - ♦ The plant meets Level 2 total nitrogen concentration limits (i.e., 15 mg N/L) developed under the Scoping and Evaluation Plan for all but one month. - Ortho-P values are routinely greater than TP values.
+The highest average monthly effluent ammonia concentration was 0.6 mg N/L. - ♦ The plant meets Level 2 total nitrogen concentration limits (i.e., 15 mg N/L) developed under the Scoping and Evaluation Plan for all but four months.
+Three of these months are in the most recent year of reported data (2016-2017) due to the relatively high levels of precipitation during this most recent wet season. - Ortho-P values are occasionally greater than TP values for the Section 13257 Letter based on the composite sampling issue discussed in the main report body.
+Since the Regional Watershed Permit sampling began (July, 2014), the ortho-P values has only exceeded the TP value once.
 For such instances, ortho-P values were set equal to TP for the plots.
-The reported ortho-P values were, however, used for the data table. - ♦ Total phosphorus concentrations range from 1.3 to 4.3 mg P/L, which suggests a portion of P is removed as typical effluent TP concentrations are 4 to 6 mg P/L. The removal mechanism is unclear at this stage.
+The reported ortho-P values were, however, used for the data table. - ◆ Total phosphorus concentrations range from 1.3 to 4.5 mg P/L, which suggests a portion of P is removed as typical effluent TP concentrations are 4 to 6 mg P/L. The removal mechanism is unclear at this stage.